Computing the noncommutative inner rank by means of operator-valued free probability theory: Approximations of Cauchy transforms for operator-valued semicircular elements

 \subsection{A termination condition for the fixed point iteration}

-In \Cref{ex:iteration_estimate_Cauchy}, we have seen that the a priori bound \eqref{eq:iteration_estimate_Cauchy_a-priori} for the approximation error which was obtained in \Cref{cor:iteration_estimate_Cauchy} may not be useful for practical purposes as the required number of iterations is simply too high.
+The a priori bound \eqref{eq:iteration_estimate_Cauchy_a-priori} for the approximation error which was obtained in \Cref{cor:iteration_estimate_Cauchy} may not be useful for practical purposes as the required number of iterations is simply too high; see \Cref{subsubsec:iteration_estimate_Cauchy_apriori}.
 Fortunately, the speed of convergence is typically much better than predicted by \eqref{eq:iteration_estimate_Cauchy_a-priori}.
 In order to control how much the found approximations deviate from $G_s$, it is thus more appropriate to use an a posteriori estimate instead.
-In contrast to the bound \eqref{eq:iteration_estimate_Cauchy_a-priori} which comes for free from Banach's contraction theorem, Proposition \ref{prop:opval_semicircular_approximation} which is given below exploits the special structure of our situation and provides a significantly improved version of this termination condition; we shall substantiate this claim in Example \ref{ex:iteration_estimate_Cauchy_cont} at the end of this subsection.
-We point out that the result of Proposition \ref{prop:opval_semicircular_approximation} has been taken up and was generalized in \cite{Mai2022}.
+In contrast to the bound \eqref{eq:iteration_estimate_Cauchy_a-priori} which comes for free from Banach's contraction theorem, \Cref{prop:opval_semicircular_approximation} which is given below exploits the special structure of our situation and provides a significantly improved version of this termination condition; we shall substantiate this claim in \Cref{subsubsec:iteration_estimate_Cauchy_aposteriori}.
+We point out that the result of \Cref{prop:opval_semicircular_approximation} has been taken up and was generalized in \cite{Mai2022}.

 Before giving the precise statement, we introduce some further notation.
 Consider an operator-valued $C^\ast$-probability space $(\A,\E,\B)$ and let $\phi$ be a state on $\A$.
 To every selfadjoint noncommutative random variable $x$ which lives in $\A$, we associate the function $\Theta_x: \H^+(\B) \to \R^+$ which is defined by $\Theta_x(b) := - \|\Im(b)^{-1}\|^{-1} \Im(\phi(G_x(b)))$ for every $b\in \H^+(\B)$.
 Further, if $\eta: \B \to \B$ is completely positive and $b\in\H^+(\B)$, we put $\Delta_b(w) := b - w^{-1} - \eta(w)$ for every $w\in \H^-(\B)$.